thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 In one sentence, we can say that a function is a sequence of instructions that achieve a specific task.
 A recipe (e.g., making pumpkin pie) or a manual (e.g. assembling a coffee table from IKEA) are great analogies for functions.

-The key aspect of function is there ability to be run over and over again and combined to make new processes and workflows.
-Function truly are the building blocks for ALL applications.
+The key aspect of functions is their ability to be run over and over again and combined to make new processes and workflows.
+Functions truly are the building blocks for ALL applications.

 ### Exercise